BBP Phase Transition for an Extensive Number of Outliers: Details on the Replica Derivation

-\paragraph{Details on the Replica Method} In the quantity $Z^{n}(z)$, we introduce new integration variables via inclusion of unity through Gaussian integrals.
+In the quantity $Z^{n}(z)$, we introduce new integration variables via inclusion of unity through Gaussian integrals.
 With a change of variables we get rid of the quadratic terms in $W$.
 Afterwards, we take the average w.r.t. $M$ and conduct a Hubbard-Stratonovich transformation,

 The average can be readily performed.
 Regarding the quartic terms $\tran{X_{\beta}} X_{\alpha} \tran{Y_{\alpha}} Y_{\beta}$, we insert unity through a product of delta distributions in their integral representation.
 Herein, we replace $\tran{X_{\beta}} X_{\alpha}$ by $Q_{\alpha \beta}$ for every $\alpha, \beta \in \{ 1, \dotsc, n\}$.
 The previous variables are integrated away via a combined high-dimensional Gaussian integral with a matrix $A$ in its quadratic form: